Transformation of the Ottoman Empire: Crisis and adaptation

 The Ottoman government at the turn of the century was presented with a severe military and economic crisis.
 War erupted with the Austrian Habsburgs in 1593 just as Anatolia experienced the first of several Celali Rebellions, in which rural bandit gangs grouped together under provincial warlords to wreak havoc on the countryside.
-In 1603 Shah Abbas of the Safavids launched a new war against the Ottomans, reversing all of the gains that had made in the previous decades.
+In 1603 the Safavid Shah Abbas I of Persia launched a new war against the Ottomans, reversing all of the gains that had made in the previous decades.
 Thus the Ottomans found themselves fighting on three fronts at once, at a time when the economy was still recovering from the currency debasement of 1585.
 To overcome this challenge, they adopted an innovative strategy of co-opting the rebel forces into the structure of the empire.
 The Celali armies were manned by Anatolian bandits known as sekban, former peasants who sought an alternate livelihood in the harsh economic climate of the turn of the century.
 When given the opportunity, these men were eager to earn pay and status by serving in the Ottoman army as mercenaries.
 By recruiting such men into the Ottoman army as musketeers their energies were redirected from banditry and put to use against the empire's external enemies.
 The Celali leaders, as well, were at times granted positions within the provincial administration in order to pacify them.
 This did not bring the anarchy in Anatolia to an end, but it did make it easier to manage.
 In 1609 the grand vizier Kuyucu Murad Pasha traversed Anatolia with an army, clearing away the Celalis wherever he found them and bringing an end to the greater part of Celali activity.